-We don't fix your dog, we mend your relationship.
+I don't fix your dog, I help mend your relationship.

 Dogs just like humans and every other species on the planet learn from consequences.
 When we are teaching a dog or modifying behaviours, we use the principles of operant conditioning.
 Mother nature utilises all 4 quadrants of operant conditioning for all life on the planet.
 Without all 4 quadrants, no animal could have survived.
 If man could magically remove any of the 4 quadrants from nature, life would instantly fall into chaos, and all life would very quickly cease to exist.

 The 4 quadrants of operant conditioning.

 - Positive Reinforcement (R+) - Giving the dog something to encourage a behaviour to be repeated, such as praise, treat, toy, play

 - Negative Reinforcement (R-) - Taking something away from the dog to encourage a behaviour to be repeated.
 For example, we can remove something uncomfortable when the dog displays the required behaviour, such as leash pressure

 - Positive Punishment (P+) - Giving something to discourage a behaviour being repeated.
 For example, we can give a leash correction paired with the unwanted behaviour

 - Negative Punishment (P-) - Taking something away to discourage a behaviour, for example removing attention when the dog displays unwanted behaviour

 My preference (and the preference of all dog trainers that have a balanced approach to training) is to utilise all 4 quadrants, as required.
 The majority of training incorporates positive reinforcement, after all, we are usually teaching a dog behaviours that are desirable.
 You cannot encourage desired behaviours unless your dog understands it produces a pleasant or desirable consequence.